hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 href="#sec-3">section on Fermi estimates</a> can be
 read independently.
 The <a href="#sec-4">last tutorial</a> on random walks assumes you have read the dimensional analysis section.
+Note that the section on <a href="#sec-4-3">running in the rain</a> is a little harder and optional.
 The exercises are just as important as the text, but only the results of <a href="#sec-2-3">Exercise 3</a>
 and <a href="#sec-4-2">Exercise 14</a> are used subsequently.